Spring Boot 4 with Virtual Threads and Structured Concurrency: Production Migration Guide

 }

-// Connection pool configuration for virtual threads
+// Connection pool sizing changes with virtual threads

 @Configuration